Tuesday, August 18, 2026

 The Daily Orlando

-From Winter Park classrooms to downtown charter schools, Orlando educators are weaving meditation and mindfulness into the school day — and the results are catching administrators' attention.
+From Winter Park classrooms to downtown charter schools, Orlando educators are weaving meditation and mindfulness into the school day, and the results are catching administrators' attention.

-By Orlando Wellness Desk · Published 4 July 2026, 8:03 am
+By Orlando Wellness Desk · Published July 24, 2026

 How we reported this

 Orange County Public Schools, the ninth-largest district in the United States, has quietly expanded its social-emotional learning infrastructure over the past two academic years, with mindfulness programming now operating in at least 14 elementary and middle schools across the district.
-The push accelerated after the 2024-25 school year showed a measurable uptick in behavioral referrals post-pandemic — a pattern school counselors flagged in internal district reports reviewed by The Daily Orlando.
+The push accelerated after the 2024-25 school year showed a measurable uptick in behavioral referrals post-pandemic, a pattern school counselors flagged in internal district reports reviewed by The Daily Orlando.

 The timing matters.
 Pediatric mental health remains under pressure nationally.
 The American Psychological Association reported in early 2026 that anxiety disorders now affect roughly one in five children between the ages of 6 and 17, and school counselors in Orange County say they are fielding more crisis calls than at any point in the past decade.
 Mindfulness programs are not a cure, but a growing body of peer-reviewed research suggests they reduce cortisol levels and improve attention spans when delivered consistently.